 Food historian: African cultures have long history of artisanal brewing.
-So why aren't there more African Americans in the U.S. craft beer scene?tags: beer
+So why aren't there more African Americans in the U.S. craft beer scene?Historians in the News

 Michael Ferguson sometimes jokingly refers to himself among colleagues as "the other black brewer."